 - 200 grams (1½ cups) Medjool dates, about 15 dates, pitted and chopped

 - Preheat the oven to 350ºF.
 Grease two 6-muffin pans and set aside.

 - Put the butter in a small saucepan and heat on high to brown the butter.
 Transfer to a bowl and let cool.

-- Mix the dry ingredients until they are almost gone, then add in the browned butter and the dates, and stir til the batter is just mixed (don't overwork it!).
+- Stir in the browned butter and then the floured dates, and stir until the batter is just mixed (don't overwork it!).

 - Let cool in the pan for 5 or so minutes before twisting each of the muffins to release them onto a wire rack to cool.
 Serve warm with lots of butter and salt.

 If you love dates as much as I do, here's a list of other recipes you can bake with dates:

 - salty sweet date and chorizo loaf cake

 Dates are an excellent thing to bake with (over raisins or sultanas as we call them in Australia!).
 This post has reminded me of my mum's date loaf which I must absolutely try to find the recipe for.
 In the meantime, these muffins seem like an excellent substitution, especially slathered with butter!

 I hope you find the recipe & blog about that date loaf soon.
 I want to make it 🙂